armandofox/armandofox.github.io/index.md

 * I regularly teach [CS169A Intro to Software Engineering](cs169a.cs169.org) (and the accompanying [CS169L project course](cs169l.cs169.org)), CS375 [Teaching Techniques for CS](cs375.org), and sometimes the freshman seminar [Our Digital Quandary](digitalquandary.org), exploring issues at the intersection of computer science and society.

+### Note: I will be out of town Sep 25-Oct 3 at Northwestern, UIUC, and the edX Global Forum.

 # News